 You can use the username and password feature to prevent unauthorized access to the FServer.
 It adopts the same proprietary encryption scheme used in the TLServer and TRiLOGI software to encrypt the password transmission.
-However, unlike the TLServer that allows you to define unlimited number of usernames and passwords, the FServer only permits a single username and password and this is limited to a length of 16 characters.
+However, unlike the TLServer that allows you to define unlimited number of usernames and passwords, the FServer only permits a single set of username/password and this is limited to a length of 16 characters.
+(Although you may define the passwords for a USER and a VISITOR privilege).